 Many of the tools we’ll look at later use mathematical equations to choose colour schemes based on these general rules, so we won’t go too much into the mechanics of how to arrive at one colour from another, but instead look at how you can choose an anchor colour to base your scheme on.

-For a detailed look at colour theory, see Understanding colour theory in digital art and design
+For a detailed look at colour theory, see How to master colour theory.

 Use psychology & symbolism